MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 You're able to use the output commands to create an application or manage the cluster.

-> [!NOTE]
-> This quick start uses IBM supported Liberty, you're deploying WebSphere Liberty under the Trial license terms.
-You can also select **No** to deploy Open Liberty.

 ## Clean up resources

-If you're not going to continue to use the OpenShift cluster and Liberty server, navigate back to your working resource group.
+If you're not going to continue to use the OpenShift cluster, navigate back to your working resource group.
 At the top of the page, under the text **Resource group**, select the resource group.
 Then, select **Delete resource group**.

 ## Next steps